bac621/dockerdesktopnovnc/README.md

 # dockerdesktopnovnc
-This is an Ubuntu 16.04 desktop with LXDE and NOVNC in a docker container.
+This is an Ubuntu 16.04 desktop with XFCE4 and NOVNC in a docker container.

 ## Instructions
 ### Obtaining the docker image